Teufelsstern/GateAssignmentDirector/README.md

 | Pillow | HPND | https://pillow.readthedocs.io/ |
 | pystray | GPL-3.0 | https://github.com/moses-palmer/pystray |

-All dependencies are compatible with GPL-3.0.
+All dependencies are compatible with AGPL-3.0.

 ## Project Status

 This is a foundation project meant to be built upon and extended by the community.
 It's provided as-is with no commitment to ongoing maintenance, support, or pull request reviews.
-Feel free to fork and adapt it to your needs, adhering to the principles of free software under GPL-3.0.
+Feel free to fork and adapt it to your needs, adhering to the principles of free software under AGPL-3.0 (including added terms).

 ## Disclaimer